Skip to Content

 Pros

-• A Wise account – and card – is free
+• A Wise account – and card – is free.
+There are no monthly fees.

-• Wise fees are far lower than those charged by banks
+• Wise fees are lower than fees charged by banks

-• Wise offers far more favourable exchange rates than the likes of PayPal
+• Wise offers more favourable exchange rates than the likes of PayPal

 • There are good security features to protect users